Nancy Guthrie search enters its second week as a purported deadline looms

 Police report no breakthroughs in the case

-On Sunday, the Pima County Sheriff's Department put out an update essentially saying they're still working to find Nancy Guthrie.
+On Sunday, the Pima County Sheriff's Department put out an update essentially saying it's still working to find Nancy Guthrie.
 It came as investigators were repeatedly seen working in and around her house.

-But the sheriff's department also said that they haven't identified any suspects, or people of interest, or vehicles that might be connected to this case.
+But the sheriff's department also said that it hasn't identified any suspects, people of interest or vehicles that might be connected to this case.

-The FBI has posted a reward up to $50,000 for information leading to Nancy Guthrie, or to the arrest and conviction of anyone involved in her disappearance.
+The FBI has posted a reward of up to $50,000 for information leading to Nancy Guthrie or to the arrest and conviction of anyone involved in her disappearance.

-In all three of the video messages the Guthrie family put out since this started, their captions end with the same plea.
+In all three of the video messages that the Guthrie family has put out since this started, their captions end with the same plea.
 It reads, "Bring her home."

 Copyright 2026 NPR